In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 number: 80

-To create the Public Load Balancer, the scheme value should be internet-facing
+EOFTo create the Public Load Balancer, the scheme value should be internet-facing.

 kubectl describe ingress nginx-ingress

-In the Backends section of the configuration, we can see that all three Pods IPs are mapped.
+In the Backends section of the configuration, we can see that all three Pod IPs are mapped.

 We can ensure the Application Load Balancer is provisioned by using the AWS Console.

-This annotation will help the AWS Load Balancer Controller identify and group the Ingress resources.
+This annotation tells the AWS Load Balancer Controller to group the specific ingress resources.

-I am creating two different deployments in two different namespaces and, this time, providing Service type as NodePort
+For demo, creating two different deployments in two different namespaces and, this time, providing the Service type as NodePort

 apiVersion: v1